raspberrypilearning/quest-seeker/en/step_2.md

 --- collapse ---

 ---
-title:
+title: Add a QuestSeeker script to the Player to manage the reward
 ---

 Right-click in the Hierarchy window and add a 'UI' 'TextMeshPro' to your scene to show the reward.
 Name the new Object 'Coins Text', or a suitable name for your reward.

-Add a new 'QuestSeeker' script component to the **Player** to keep track of the quest state and the reward.
+Add a new 'QuestSeeker' script component to the **Player** to store and display the reward.

+The `coins` variable needs to be `public` so that a script on the Quest Item can update it.

 ```
 using TMPro;

 public class QuestSeeker : MonoBehaviour
 {
-    public bool hasQuestItem = false;
     public int coins = 0; // or the reward for your quest
     public TMP_Text coinText;